 Murkowski pushes back on White House rescission of public broadcasting funds

-U.S. Sen. Lisa Murkowski was among several Republicans who spoke out Wednesday against President Trump’s plan to claw back $9.4 billion that Congress previously appropriated for public broadcasting and global health programs.
+United States Sen. Lisa Murkowski was among several Republicans who spoke out June 25 against President Trump’s plan to claw back $9.4 billion that Congress previously appropriated for public broadcasting and global health programs.

 Murkowski told White House Office of Management and Budget Director Russell Vought that public broadcasting is essential to public safety in Alaska.